leclan/security_setup/README.md

 2. Using Two-factor Authentication with GitHub and 1Password

 Go to https://github.com/settings/security and follow the different steps.
-At some point it will show you a QR Code.
-You will need to go to your mobile 1Password app, then click on the GitHub login, then Edit, and scroll down to *add 1 time password*, click on the QR code logo, scan the QR code on the computer, *Save*, and then provide the 6 digit code to GitHub and validate.
+At some point it will show you a QR Code, you will need to follow these steps:
+1. go to your mobile 1Password app
+2. click on the GitHub login
+3. click on Edit
+4. scroll down to *add 1 time password*
+5. click on the QR code logo
+6. scan the QR code that is displayed on your computer screen
+7. *Save* and then provide the 6 digit code to GitHub and validate

 Voilà !